-To address the stringent real-time and reliability requirements, TSCH made a set of unique design choices that distinguish itself from traditional Medium Access Control (MAC) protocols designed for the Wireless Sensor Networks (WSNs) that require only best effort services [22].
+To address the stringent real-time and reliability requirements, TSCH made a set of unique design choices.
+These designs distinguish TSCH from traditional Medium Access Control (MAC) protocols designed for the wireless sensor networks (WSNs) that require only best effort services [26].
 Specifically, TSCH divides time into slices of fixed length that are grouped in a slotframe.
 Nodes are synchronized and share the notion of a slotframe that repeats over time.
 Frequency diversity is used to mitigate effects of multipath fading and to improve the robustness and the network capacity.
 Channel hopping is achieved by sending successive packets on different frequencies.
 All devices in the network compute the channel hopping sequences by following a function.
+Reliable graph routing is used to enhance the network reliability by taking advantage of route diversity and redundancy.
+For each data flow, the graph routing provides a primary routing path and multiple backup routes.
 TSCH's function-based channel hopping simplifies the network operations at the cost of security.
 Our study shows that an attacker can reverse engineer the channel hopping sequences by silently observing the channel activities and put the network in danger of selective jamming attacks, where the attacker jams only the transmission of interest on its specific communication channel in its specific time slot, which makes the attacks energy efficient and hardly detectable.
-The selective jamming attacks are more severe threats in WSANs compared to the simple jamming attacks, because jamming a channel or the whole spectrum continuously can be easily detected and located by a wireless intrusion prevention system (WIPS) [34, 50, 51, 54].
-Many countermeasures have been developed in the WSN literature to minimize the damage, such as adjusting routing [7, 16, 52].
+The selective jamming attacks are more severe threats in WSANs compared to the simple jamming attacks, because jamming a channel or the whole spectrum continuously can be easily detected and located by a wireless intrusion prevention system (WIPS) [39, 55, 56, 59].
+Many countermeasures have been developed in the WSN literature to minimize the damage, such as adjusting routing [10, 20, 57].
 However, the existing approaches may fail to detect more stealthy attacks such as selective jamming attacks, because the transmission failures caused by the attacks only happen occasionally and are buried in the normal fluctuations of low-power links.
+We perform three sets of experiments to compare the effect of different types of jamming attacks: constant jamming, random jamming, and selective jamming.
+We let the sender transmit 2,000 data packets to the receiver following a pre-computed transmission schedule with a length of 1,950s and configure a jammer to generate jamming signals using different attacking methods.
+As Table 1 shows, selective jamming introduces most significant damage to the packet receptions at the cost of the least amount of jamming packets and energy.
+To launch selective jamming to a TSCH-based WSAN, the attacker not only needs to crack the channel hopping sequences, but also needs to derive the routing paths in the network.
+Our study shows that the attacker can crack the routes used by the graph routing in WirelessHART networks by silently observing the packet transmission activities.